jvde-github/AIS-catcher/README.md

 ```
 [AIS engine (speed optimized) v0.31]	: 7722.32 ms
 ```
-This and other performance updates make the full version of AIS-catcher run on an early version of the Raspberry Pi with very limited drops.
+This and other performance updates make the full version of AIS-catcher run on an early version of the Raspberry Pi with reasonable processor load.

 ### Connecting to GNU Radio via ZMQ